BYVoid/distribox/doc/DesignDocument.md

 ## Global properties

-Contains

 * String resources
 * Default values for configuration file

 ## Json serialization

-We use a third-party library.
+We used a third-party library: SharpZipLib.

 # Command Line Interface

 We use read-eval-print-loop as command line interface.
 You can call function declared in class API by using ruby's syntax.

-Exampe: api.Invite(6666)
+Exampe: `api.Invite(6666)`

 # Contributors